emnish/ABCD-MEDrxHistory/README.md

 # ABCD-MEDrxHistory
-Medication history of all children in ABCD Study organized
+Medication history of all children in ABCD Study organized.
+Dataset was exported from NDAR.

 For each column:
 1. Fixed inconsistent annotations and spellings